AjinkyaSalvi/Projects/README.md

 # Projects
-Collection of my Bachelor's and Master's level projects
+This directory contains the collection of my Bachelor's and Master's level projects